FinalClick/io.finalclick.services/Assets/Package/README.md

 - It must accept exactly **one parameter**: `ServiceCollectionBuilder`.
 - These methods are automatically called **before the first scene is loaded**.

+Or, using a Application Services Prefab, use the `[RegisterServices]` or `[RegisterAsService]` on a root MonoBehavior on the prefab:

+1. Assign a application services prefab in the `Project Settings/ServiceSettings`.
+2. Register services either:
+   1. Define `[RegisterServices]` methods on components on the prefab, then manually register using ServiceCollectionBuilder functions.
+   2. Define `[RegisterServiceAs(Type[])]` on a MonoBehaviour class, attach to serivces prefab, and it will be automatically registered.

+This prefab will be automatically injected into the first scene that's loaded.

 ---

 ### Accessing Application Services